The Problem

 Every counter-move I imagine is followed by a fantasy of how you would counter it.
 This can get wild and long.
 Poor me.

 Good me, I’m checking to see if it still hurts.
-If it doesn’t, I feel like moving forward.
+If it doesn’t, I love the fantasy that I’ll feel like moving forward.

 Poor me, it still hurts.